Seismic Performance of Porcelain at Substations

 To better understand possible causes of variations in body strength, it is necessary to know more about how porcelain insulators are produced.
 Many are manufactured by the wet or plastic method, whereby clay recipes are measured and mixed with water to create the base material, called slip.
 A ball mill grinds the slip to ensure proper particle size and contains approximately 50% water.
 Slip is then filtered to remove natural contaminants found in clays, whether organic or iron.
 The slip is then pressed into filter cakes at about 22% moisture and these are chopped and extruded into blocks.
 Finally, cylindrical blanks or pugs are extruded.
 Over a 5 to 6 week period, the blank is turned and dried to less than 1% moisture content.
 To maintain consistent body strength, all these steps leading to the finished product must also be managed consistently.
 Particle size, chemical composition, water content of filter cakes, hardness of blanks and drying techniques will all determine predictability of body strength.
 The multiple drying steps of the wet clay – from pressing of filter cakes to use of dryers that prepare turned insulators for firing – are key production steps for porcelain insulators, with perhaps the most critical in drying being taking the wet turned shape from 18% moisture content to less than 1%.
 This is because the thin sheds and thick core need to dry at the same rate, even though relatively thin sheds are far more likely to give off water.
 Up to 6 weeks can be required to slowly dry an insulator and many manufacturers have proper controls in place to assure this.
 Still skilled employees and constant attention to detail are necessary.

-Turning (right photo) and drying of porcelain insulators made by plastic/wet process.
+Turning (left photo) and drying of porcelain insulators made by plastic/wet process.

 An alternative manufacturing method for porcelain insulators has been developed and eliminates many steps in the drying process discussed above.
 An important benefit offered is a far more consistent process that helps reduce risk of possible variation in material strength.
 This method, called isostatic, begins with drying the slip to a fine powder, which is then pressed under great force into a dry cylinder.
 The inherent advantage is being able to produce dry cylindrical blanks in a relatively short time.
 In fact, insulators produced using the isostatic method have a production time of less than two weeks versus 6 or more weeks required for wet/plastic production.
 Moreover, turning is performed dry.
 This eliminates shrinkage from wet turned profiles to dried/ready for firing state and results in tighter tolerances.
 Dry pressed blanks have no particular grain orientation, as found in wet extruded blanks.
 Since a wet body is extruded through the extruder throat, clay flow can be much slower along the walls due to friction between clay and extruder wall.
 Internal to the blank, shear will occur causing internal stress, which can lead to failures in the kiln and reduce mechanical strength.
 Depending where in the blank the insulator comes from, these shear areas can end up near the surface.
 One notable trait is the camber that forms as a porcelain insulator is being dried.